cityofaustin/Residential-Permitting/_content/resources/applications-and-forms.md

 ---
+title: 'Applications & Forms'
 seo_title:
-title: 'Applications & Forms'
+seo_description: Forms and applications needed for residential permits.
 in_resources_menu: true
+in_toolkit_menu: false
 menu_sort_order: 1
 layout: forms-index
 lead_markdown: Permitting requires several forms and applications.
 Find the form or application you need in the list below.
-seo_description: Forms and applications needed for residential permits.
 _hide_content: true

 ---